 - Disk level recovery is used when you want to restore disks to target VMs

-- Download is used when you want to download the backup image to the local computer.
+- The download is used when you want to download the backup image to the local computer.
 You can select from many formats.

 I would like to run the image directly from the backup.
-Next step is to select a restore version.
+The next step is to select a restored version.

 In the Recovery section, you will see that the process was initiated.

-When you look at the virtual servers list, you will see attached server from the backup.
+When you look at the list of virtual servers, you will see the attached server from the backup.
 You can start and run it directly from the backup.

 One of the reasons why is this possible is also Vembu HIVE.
 Vembu HIVE is a special file system developed by Vembu.
 It does all the magic like deduplication, version control, error correction, and encryption.